 Low.
-Within 40 feet, there are manmade or natural canals.
-Outfalls of drains/canals are connected with different natural canal.
-Even most of the sites are located at high/hilly land.
+Within 50 feet, there are manmade or natural drains.
+Outfall of manmade drains are connected with different natural canal.
+Even most of the sites are located at high area.
 During construction rain water may wash construction materials & can fall within natural water bodies.
 But precast materials (ring pit, top & bottom slab of pit, etc.) will be used.
 Some brick work & only four columns will be constructed at site and this impact is very much site specific & time specific.
 Waste from labor camp may fall into nearby drain & through the drain those wastes can fall into canal water).
 However, it would be minimal because contractor will dispose the generated waste into designated waste dump site regularly.

-Activities that can lead to landslides, slumps, slips and other mass movements in road cuts: None.
+Activities that can lead to landslides, slumps, slips and other mass movements in road cuts:

-Erosion of lands:
+None.

-(High/Medium/Low with description):
+Erosion of lands: (High/Medium/Low with description):

 Low.
 Potential erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of household toilet.
-But for household toilet this impact is low because maximum earth cutting depth is 1.8 m and this impact is very much site-specific, within a relatively small area and possible to easily mitigate by mitigation measures.
-Adequate safety protection will be taken during construction time.
+But for household toilet this impact is low because maximum earth cutting depth is 1.8 m and this impact is very much site-specific, within a relatively small area and possible to easily mitigate by mitigation measures